storj/storj/docs/blueprints/referral-manager-v1.md

     - Implementing a method `GenerateTokens` for generating referral tokens and save them into `tokens` table on Referral Manager.
     - Implementing a mathod `GetEligibleUsers` for querying users who don't have any referral tokens associated with.
 - Implementing an endpoint `GetTokens` for requesting unredeemed tokens from Referral Manager.
-- Implementing an endpoint `Redeem` on Referral Manager for verifying invitation tokens.
+- Implementing an endpoint `Redeem` on Referral Manager for verifying invitation tokens and storing newly created user ID into `users` table.
 - Implementing an endpoint `ClearUsers` on Referral Manager for setting in-memory `eligibleUsers` to be empty from Referral Manager CLI.
 - Replace existing registration token logic.